 I'm also a cabaret performer; my most recent one-person show was "Love in the Time of Coloring," based on my experience as a digital content pioneer.
 DC Metro Theater Arts says, "Frank shows us there is yet hope for humans in a fast-paced, distracted world."
-Coming up: CHAWbaret at the Capitol Hill Arts Workshop, April 5 and 6 at 8pm.

 Heather Frank played a vital role in Meredith's rise as a digital media company.
 Her strategic leadership enabled us to find new ways to tell stories that inform and engage women.
 Her vision, imagination and people-management skills are truly impressive.
 She would be an asset to any media company looking to connect with consumers.

 — Lauren Wiener, President, Global Sales and Marketing at Tremor Video; formerly Senior Vice President, Digital at Meredith Corporation